• Mkheri Church

 Mkheri Church

-The murals of Mkheri are among the rare cases where the identity of the master artist is known through documentation, thanks to an inscription preserved on the chancel screen (iconostasis), which—although now heavily damaged—is well documented in scholarly literature.
+The murals of Mkheri are among the rare cases where the identity of the master painter is known thanks to an inscription preserved on the chancel-barrier, which—although now heavily damaged—is well documented in scholarly literature.
 The inscription reads:

 "O Savior, intercede for David the painter."

-In addition to the artist’s name, the identity of the patron who built and decorated the church is also known, due to portraits of the donor and his family inside the church and a lengthy inscription accompanying the main donor.
-The principal donor, Mikel Iveliani, is depicted holding a model of the church, together with his wife, on the north wall.
+In addition to the painter’s name, the identity of the donor who built and decorated the church is also known, due to portraits of the donor and his family members inside the church and a lengthy inscription accompanying the main donor.
+The principal donor, Mikel Iveldiani, is depicted holding a model of the church, together with his wife, on the north wall.
 The accompanying inscription states:

 On the opposite, southern wall, Mikel’s son and his wife are depicted.
-Their explanatory inscriptions are now highly fragmented, though the name of Mikel’s daughter-in-law, Nateli, remains legible.
+Their explanatory inscriptions are now severely fragmented, only the name of Mikel’s daughter-in-law, Natel, remains legible.

-It’s worth noting that members of the Iveliani family are mentioned in several historical documents from Svaneti, and their period of activity is dated to the mid-14th century.
-The dating is further supported by the style and iconographic features of the murals.
+It’s worth noting that members of the Iveldiani family are mentioned in several historical documents from Svaneti, and period of their activity is dated to the mid-14th century.
+The dating is further supported by the stylistic and iconographic peculiarities of the murals.

-Besides the main artist, David the painter, who executed the sanctuary, chancel screen, and longitudinal walls (including the lower register of the west wall), scholars have also identified the hand of a second master in the church's decoration.
-This second artist is responsible for the painting of the vault (ceiling) and the upper register scene on the west wall.
+Besides the main master, David the painter, who painted chancel, chancel-barrier and longitudinal walls (including the lower tier of the west wall), scholars have also identified the hand of a second painter in the mural decoration.
+This second painter is responsible for the painting of the vault and the upper tier scene on the west wall.

 Useful information